josmar-crwdstffng/angular/aio/tools/examples/README.md

 The [example-boilerplate.js](./example-boilerplate.js) script manages the dependencies for all examples.

-- `example-boilerplate.js add`: create the `node_modules/` symlinks and copy the necessary boilerplate files into example folders.
+- `example-boilerplate.js add`: create the `node_modules` symlinks and copy the necessary boilerplate files into example directories.
 - `example-boilerplate.js remove`: remove all the boilerplate files from examples.
   It uses `git clean -xdf` to do the job.
   It will remove all files that are not tracked by git, **including any new files that you are working on that haven't been staged yet.**